gatsbyjs/gatsby/docs/docs/production-app.md

         // disable Webpack's default vendor cacheGroup
         vendors: false,
         // Create a framework bundle that contains react libraries
-        // They hardly change so we bundle them to getter to improve caching
+        // They hardly change so we bundle them together to improve
         framework: {},
         // Big modules that are over 160kb are moved to their own file to
         // optimize browser parsing & execution